 What are Low-Code and No-Code, Essentially?

-In short, low-code and no-code platforms are software environments where users can build applications with little to no traditional programming.
-These tools rely on intuitive drag-and-drop interfaces and prebuilt components.
+In short, low/no-code tools are platforms where users can develop applications with little to no programming.
+These tools rely on intuitive drag-and-drop interfaces and pre-built components.
 As a result, they make app development accessible to business users and professionals without programming backgrounds.

 With these platforms, users can build mobile apps, websites, and internal tools quickly.
 They are particularly useful for small projects or when time and resources are limited.
 In fact, many SaaS companies are now starting to adopt this approach, as shown in this showcase from Bubble.io.

-Although the terms are often used interchangeably, they differ slightly:
+Although the terms are often used similarly, they differ slightly:

 - No-Code – Everything happens visually.
 Users upload data, drag and drop, and build workflows through a graphical interface.
 No coding required.

 - Low-Code – Combines visual tools with optional scripting.
-Most tasks are handled in the UI, but code can extend functionality when needed.
+Users handle tasks in the UI, but can write code to extend functionality when needed.

-These approaches are increasingly used in AI and ML because they drastically reduce development time.
-In this tutorial, we will use the no-code workflow of Unitlab AI to illustrate their application in vehicle detection.
+AI/ML engineers are increasingly using these paradigms to significantly reduce development time.
+In this tutorial, we will use the no-code workflow in vehicle detection.
 But first, let’s review manual and scripted annotation.

 Manual Data Annotation

-Manual labeling is exactly what it sounds like: annotators draw bounding boxes around cars, people, or other objects by hand.
+Manual labeling means annotators draw bounding boxes around cars, people, or other objects by hand.
 The software then generates machine-readable annotation files.
 This method produces high-quality labels but is slow, expensive, and prone to human error.

 Here is a demonstration of drawing bounding boxes in Unitlab Annotate: